PiotrDrechsler/PiotrDrechsler/README.md

-### <div align="center">I'm Piotr, Junior Front-End developer.
-I focus on HTML5, CSS3, JS, REACT.
-Developmental and creative work is important to me.
-I am looking for a programming job. </div>
+### <div align="center">Hi!
+I'm Piotr, Junior Front-End developer.
+My journey with programing started when i finaly relized that i love to solving problems with creativity.
+My tools  of working choice mostly are: JS, CSS3, HTML5 and React.</div>